dreadlord-sedai/dreadlord-sedai/README.md

 **`The Hungry Dev`**

-### I'm Dahami Fabbio from Sri Lanka.
-I am A Software Engineering student.
-I like to create practical software solutions, while learning languages and frameworks.
+### I'm Dehemi Fabio from Sri Lanka.
+I am A Software Engineer and A Cybersecurity Analyst.
+I like to create and apply practical software solutions, while learning new languages and frameworks.